acos-server/acos-server/doc/development.md

 contains the actual event data sent by the activity and `protocolData` contains the protocol-specific information such as user id or other required data.

+The parameter `responseObj` contains an object with two keys `protocol` and `content`.
+These should be sent back to the browser.
+The protocol can add any data to `responseObj.protocol` that should be handled by the client-side file `events.js`.

+The `cb` function must be called as shown in the example after the event is processed.

 ### `register`